graphery/graphane-doc/src/reference/index.md

 outline: deep
 ---

-# `g-template`
+# `g-composer`

-The following is a description of the API of `g-template` component of Graphane.
+The following is a description of the API of `g-composer` component of Graphane.
 This component is the main element for generating graphics using a declarative SVG template and reactive data.